alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 > **VHDL is concurrent by default**.

 VHDL has the notion of *concurrent* statements vs. *sequential* statements.
-Sequential statements can be used to implement state machines and other sequential procedures.
+Sequential statements can be used to implement state machines and other sequential logic.

-Testing using sequential code
+Testing Using Sequential Code
 -----------------------------

 The hardware manufacturing phase of a chip is long and expensive, therefore, VHDL programmers (often called designers) write tests (often called 'test-benches' or 'simulations').